tyg/incubator-aurora/docs/README.md

 # Overview

-*Aurora* is a service scheduler that schedules jobs onto *Mesos*, which runs tasks at a specified datacenter.
+*Aurora* is a service scheduler that schedules jobs onto *Mesos*, which runs tasks at a specified cluster.
 Typical services consist of up to hundreds of task replicas.

 Aurora provides a *Job* abstraction consisting of a *Task* template and instructions for creating near-identical replicas of that Task (modulo things like "instance id" or specific port numbers which may differ from machine to machine).